BMW i8 - The bargain-buy "supercar" I wasn't expecting to own.

 Inner sill covers:

-A bit too much black plastic and not special enough for my tastes in a car like this, so I got creative to add a bit of "bling".
+A bit too much plastic, a bit too easily scratched and not special enough for my tastes in a car like this, so I got creative to add a bit of "bling".

 This "bling" may change over time as I'm still unsure if it's not too much.
 Will see how I feel after living with it for a while.